theapache64/GPix/README.md

 ## Android Application
 (coming soon)

+## TODOs
+- Make a status page to display users , the number of hits and last hit query.

 ## Poor documentation!
 If you feel the documentation is poor or you still don't know how to use the GPix API, please shoot me your query to theapache64@gmail.com :).
 Happy to help.